21 Most Beautiful Philippines Islands To Check (2023)

 As of October 2019, the Coast Guard has banned boating here after 5 p.m.

-West of Cebu is Negros Island, one of the largest islands in the Philippines.
-Here is the volcano Kanlon, which rises to 2,460 meters.
+To the west of Cebu there is Negros Island, one of the largest islands in the Philippines.
+Here is Kanlaon volcano, which rises to 2,460 meters.
 The capital is the port city of Bacolod, known for its annual grand festivals.
-In 2019, it was voted the most comfortable city in the country, and tourists nicknamed the friendly and welcoming Bacolod City of Smiles.
+In 2019, it was chosen as the most comfortable city in the country, and tourists nicknamed it the friendly and welcoming Bacolod City of Smiles.

 Volcano on Negros Island, Philippines